 Lanza’s Car Belonged to Christopher Rodia

-This is a completely false rumor based on purely assumption.
+This completely false rumor is based on purely assumption.
 Rodia was pulled over the morning of the shooting in Greenwhich and given a verbal warning.
 His name was heard over police scanners just after Lanza’s plates were being run, and the story was born that somehow Lanza’s car was registered to Rodia.

 State Police spokesman Lt.
 J. Paul Vance told the Connecticut Post, “The car confiscated at the scene, the black Honda with that license plate, belongs to a relative of Lanza’s and not to Rodia.”

 The crux of the conspiracy theory regarding Sandy Hook is that it was staged (or orchestrated) by the government in order to justify tighter gun control laws.
 But not everyone in the government wants tighter gun control laws.
 Are we to believe that only the anti-gun lawmakers were in on this vast conspiracy which also included the national news media?

 So somehow FoxNews was in on it – as they reported the incident as much as CNN or MSNBC – but their band of highly-conservative gun-advocate commentators were blind to it – or even in on it?
 Staunch gun advocates like Rep. Steve Stockman, who has threatened to file articles of impeachment against President Obama if he attempts gun control via executive order, would somehow be blind to a cover-up, or turn a blind eye to it?

 The true conspiracy relating to the Sandy Hook shooting is conspiracy theory itself.
 This video and other conspiracy theories are snide, illogical, incorrect, misleading, and “proof” of nothing at all.
 They draw conclusions from cherry-picked information and conjecture.

 If you follow all the facts and a little logic, these theories quickly fall apart.